 City life and following the rat race is the reason why many people are neglecting their health needs.
 It is easy to incorporate your health needs into a hectic life.
 For example, your teeth are extremely important.
 Every morning, you should spend a few minutes to prepare and eat a healthy breakfast.
 Then, before leaving for work, always remember to give your teeth a thorough clean with an electric toothbrush for around 3 minutes, and its recommended to clean your teeth after your meal at work (so take or leave a toothbrush at work).
-If you ever expect problems with your teeth there are many dental treatments available, some treatments can help with pain, whilst others are more cosmetic to provide you with confidence in the workplace and when socializing.
+If you ever expect problems with your teeth there are many dental treatments available, some treatments can help with pain, whilst others are more cosmetic, like teeth straightening, to provide you with confidence in the workplace and when socializing.

 Listen to the Clues

 Your body may send you stress messages indicating that you need more self-care.
 Some signs include, but are not limited to:

 - You feel tired most of the day.

 - You frequently suffer from constipation or diarrhoea.

 - Your thoughts are rushed or blurred, which makes concentration difficult.